Grayrigg Church of England Voluntary Aided School Governing Body

 As headteacher I have the pleasure of being part of all governor committees.
 Whilst more can be read about me on the staff page and in my BLOGs, the dedication and support provided by the governors never fails to astound me.
 They have a huge range of skills and are more than willing to give extra support.
 They hold myself and school leaders accountable - often governors meetings can be quite challenging as they quiz me about latest developments, but these meetings are always exciting, as together we look for ways to keep moving and improving for the children.
 They are part of the fabric of the school, intrinsically involved in school developments.
 They are an amazing team of volunteers who genuinely get pleasure from seeing the school continue to grow and develop,

-I have 25 years of experience as a Governor, much of that as ‘Chair’ although I would prefer to be a futon!
-Noted for my irreverent sense of humour, with previous experience as a teacher in another life, I am committed to excellence in education through a child centred approach, enabling children to thrive and develop to the best of their ability.
-Data, whilst important, is not the be all and end all of education, just a measurement of pupils’ attainment.
-Children need to develop ‘hard’ and ‘soft’ skills in order to develop into fully rounded human beings.
+With over 25 years of experience as a Governor and with previous experience as a teacher in another life, I am committed to excellence in education through a child centred approach, enabling children to thrive and develop to the best of their ability.
+Data, whilst important, is not the be all and end all of education, just one measurement of pupils’ attainment.
+Children need to develop ‘hard’ and ‘soft’ skills in order to become fully rounded human beings.

 The people management skills acquired at work and the ability to ask challenging questions means that I can help ensure that the leadership of our school is designed to meet the needs of both children and teaching team.